TerraSpatial/Segfix/README.md

    session — with every column and the file's own coordinates, so an exported tree still lands in the right place in any other tool.
 Unassigned points and anything dismissed as noise aren't trees and aren't written.
-Trees are exported as the saved file has them, so segfix offers to save first.
+Trees are exported as the saved file has them, so Segfix offers to save first.
 If any trees are marked Done it also asks which to write — all of them, or only the Done ones — for when a plot is reviewed for the few trees you actually need.